 Improving fluid mechanical and combustion systems using closed loop control methods is the general focus of Koch’s research.
 His research interests include combustion engines, advanced powertrains and control of both reacting and non-reacting fluids.

-Koch is currently a technical editor for Elsevier Mechatronics Journal has been on the technical committee for a variety of conferences and reviews.
+Koch is currently a technical editor for Mechatronics Journal and Control Engineering Practice and has been on the technical committee for a variety of conferences and reviews.
 He is also active providing peer review for journal papers, grant applications and conferences.
 He has chaired sessions in conferences and been on the program committee for conferences.